922 KAR 1:140. Foster care and adoption permanency services.

-(a) A change in the permanency goal; or
+(a) A change in the permanency goal;

-(b) Termination of parental rights or civil action.
+(b) Termination of parental rights; or

 (3) If the court determines that a circumstance occurs that negates the requirement to make reasonable efforts to reunify the child and family, as described in KRS 610.127, the cabinet shall select a permanency goal other than return to parent.

 Section 6.
 Adoption.
 (1) The permanency goal for a child in the custody of the cabinet shall be adoption if: